© 2003-2016 Christ the King Parish. All rights reserved.

 From this week's newsletter:

-NEW PARISHIONERS Welcome.
-Please take a Parish Directory (light blue booklet).
-Ask a Welcomer.
-Also please complete a Parish Registration Form, available from the carousel at the back of church and return it to the Presbytery letter box at 9 Crescent Gardens, just around the corner.
-BAPTISMS: Please see Fr Anthony.
-Please see poster in lobby for dates for 2016.
-MARRIAGES: You need to give at least 6 months’ notice.
+NEW PARISHIONERS: Welcome.
+Please complete a Parish Registration Form, available from the carousel at the back of church and return it to the Presbytery letter box at 9 Crescent Gardens, just around the corner.